PAN-OS 9.0 supports new networking features.

 An HA passive firewall can negotiate LACP and LLDP before it becomes active.
 This pre-negotiation reduces failover times by eliminating the delays incurred by LACP or LLDP negotiations.
 This functionality, previously supported on several firewall models, extends to PA-220, PA-220R, PA-820, PA-850, PA-3200 Series, and PA-5280 firewalls.

-(Requires Applications and Threats content update 8147 or a later version) Beginning with PAN-OS 9.0.2 and later 9.0 releases, you can configure a destination NAT policy rule for a static translation of an IPv4 address to also translate the IPv4 address in a DNS response that matches the rule.
-This DNS rewrite (translation) prevents the DNS server on one side of the firewall from providing an internal IP address to its client on the external side of the firewall, or vice versa.
+Requires Applications and Threats content release version 8147 or a later version) You can configure a destination NAT policy rule for a static translation of an IPv4 address to also translate the IPv4 address in a DNS response that matches the rule.
+This DNS rewrite (translation) prevents the DNS server on one side of the firewall from providing an internal IP address to its client on the external side of the firewall or vice versa.
 Thus, the IPv4 address in the DNS response undergoes NAT and the firewall forwards the appropriate IPv4 address to the client to reach the destination service.